morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### ```chipset - Mediatek mt7921au - supported in-kernel since Linux kernel 5.18 (2022) (AP Mode support added in kernel 5.19) - Filogic 330 - abgn+ac+ax - 2x2:2 - Wi-Fi 6E, WPA3, OFDMA, Zero DFS, BT 5.2, MU-MIMO, 1024QAM, HE80, LNA/PA, ESR```

-Status: 2022-07-26 - The first USB adapters featuring the mt7921au chipset are available and links are shown below.
-See Issue 87 for a discussion on techical details. ```Adapters based on the mt7921au chipset should not be considered plug and play at this time``` as almost all distros will currently require you to install a newer kernel and firmware than you have.
-This situation will correct itself over the next several months as Linux distros upgrade to kernel 5.19 or later. ```If you are not technically inclined and want a plug and play adapter right now, continue on to the AC1200/AC1300 section as adapters there and for the rest of the document are currently plug and play with almost all popular distros.```
+Status: 2022-10-29 - USB adapters featuring the mt7921au chipset have been available since July 2022.
+Links and information are shown below.
+See Issue 87 for an early discussion on techical details. ```Adapters based on the mt7921au chipset should not be considered plug and play``` unless you are using a very modern distros with kernel 5.19 or later such as the newly released Ubuntu 22.10.
+Many distros will currently require you to install a newer kernel and firmware than you have.
+This situation will correct itself over the next several months as Linux distros upgrade to kernel 5.19 or later. ```If you are not technically inclined and want a plug and play adapter right now, continue on to the AC1200/AC1300 section as adapters there and for the rest of the document are currently plug and play with almost all popular non-server distros.```

 Warning: USB WiFi adapters based on the mt7921au chipset are new and only limited testing has been reported.
 The driver and firmware are new as well.
 The driver is located in very recent versions of the Linux kernel.
 The firmware for in-kernel drivers may not be